7 Places You Have to Visit in the Cultural Triangle of Sri Lanka

 Once a year, the Asian elephants of Minneriya and Kaudulla National Parks congregate for what is known as “The Gathering”.
 The two parks, though separate, are next to each other and divided by the “elephant corridor” jungle that stands between them.
 This is precisely why I have chosen to write about the two parks together, because the elephant population in this region frequently travels between the two.

-The Gathering is believed to be the largest gathering of Asian elephants in the world and takes place during the dry season from June/July to September when the rivers dry up and the elephants are forced to travel to large reservoirs in Minneriya and Kaudulla to bathe, find drinking water and graze on fresh grass.
+The Gathering is believed to be the largest gathering of Asian elephants in the world and usually takes place during the dry season from June/July to September when the rivers dry up and the elephants are forced to travel to large reservoirs in Minneriya and Kaudulla to bathe, find drinking water and graze on fresh grass.

 Like Polonnaruwa, Minneriya and Kaudulla can easily be visited as a day trip from Sigiriya.
 From Sigiriya, the drive to Minneriya National Park will take approximately 30 minutes, and the drive to Kaudulla National Park will take just under an hour.
 Click here for my full guide to a wildlife safari drive in Minneriya or Kaudulla National Park!